murraytodd/akkaMQTTServer/README.md

 At the moment, we don't have enough pieces to put everything together yet.
 We still need to write the code that will run on the Raspberry Pi to receive the Arduino sensor readings and send them to the MQTT server.
+More information can be found on the [README.md](arduino/README.md) file in the Arduino directory.